The Everything Guide to Fire Extinguishers: Classes, Types & More

 Additionally, it is important to perform a quarterly test of the extinguisher by discharging it into an appropriate container.

-What’s the Best Place to Store a Fire Extinguisher on a Boat?
+What’s the best place to store a fire extinguisher on a boat?

 The best place to store a fire extinguisher on a boat is typically in the galley, near the entrance to the engine room, or in the aft cockpit.
 It is important to ensure that the extinguisher is accessible and not obstructed by other objects.
+In addition, it is important to regularly check that the extinguisher is fully charged, kept out of direct sunlight, and in good working order.

 The powder itself is not considered to be toxic.
 The main dangers of fire extinguisher powder come from inhaling the dust or getting it into your eyes or on your skin.
 If you are exposed to fire extinguisher powder, it is important to seek medical attention immediately.